RTA Claims Process25 Mar 2019 | Stuart Kightley

 The RTA claims process is the brainchild of the Ministry of Justice.
-Nobody had asked for a brand new model for PI claims that was costed from the bottom up rather than top down, but they clearly thought that by reinventing the wheel they might make it run faster.
+Nobody had asked for a brand new model for PI claims that was costed from the bottom up rather than top-down, but they clearly thought that by reinventing the wheel they might make it run faster.

 They cleverly sought agreement on building the process first, with the costs to be added at the end.
-Clever because the process could be bashed into shape but without the numbers no stakeholder could really sustain any objections.
-The process that emerged, which included all the steps, actions and contingencies that the claimant side could persuade them to include, was divided into stages one, two and three, where stage one covers initial notification and a 15 day liability admission, stage two the subsequent work to a negotiated settlement and stage three a simplified Part 8 procedure for the assessment of damages.
+Clever because the process could be bashed into shape but without the numbers, no stakeholder could really sustain any objections.
+The process that emerged, which included all the steps, actions and contingencies that the claimant side could persuade them to include, was divided into stages one, two and three, where stage one covers initial notification and a 15-day liability admission, stage two the subsequent work to a negotiated settlement and stage three a simplified Part 8 procedure for the assessment of damages.
 The base costs ascribed to each of these stages are £400, £800 and £500/£250 (oral/paper hearing) respectively.
-The success fee will remain as 12.5 per cent (or 100 per cent on stage three costs at a quantum hearing) and London weighting will be paid as now.
+The success fee will remain as 12.5 per cent (or 100 per cent on stage three costs at a quantum hearing) and London weighting will be paid as of now.

 This is less than the costs paid under the Fixed Recoverable Costs System (FRCS).
-Fenn & Rickman reported in 2007 that average base costs paid under FRCS were a little over £1,500, that average fee earner time spent was ten hours and average damages agreed were £2,360 (which incidentally would give base costs of £1,272).
+Fenn & Rickman reported in 2007 that average base costs paid under FRCS were a little over £1,500, that the average fee earner time spent was ten hours and the average damages agreed were £2,360 (which incidentally would give base costs of £1,272).

-So are there any cost savings or other benefits built in to the new RTA Claims Process?
+So are there any cost savings or other benefits built into the new RTA Claims Process?
 The main time saving is the removal of the need to investigate primary liability, contributory negligence (save for seat belt contributory negligence) and causation.
 The initial liability assessment will just need be sufficient to decide to take the case on, but there will be no need to contact and proof witnesses, obtain and consider the police report (which certainly in the Met is a laborious task), locus photos, plans etc or to enter into correspondence on liability issues; or to take further instructions and negotiate over contributory negligence; to review medical records and put questions to the medical expert (or field such questions from the opponent) over causation and debate the issue with the opponent.
-In these cases the claim will automatically exit the process and will fall to be costed in the current FRCS system.
+In these cases, the claim will automatically exit the process and will fall to be costed in the current FRCS system.

 The short time periods and guillotine default provisions should also reduce the transactional costs involved in chasing the opponent and keeping the client informed: defendant delays on liability and on quantum will take the case out of the system, and again into the FRCS.
-Likewise if the defendant delays on payment of damages or costs the claimant will be able to exit the process and claim further costs.
+Likewise if the defendant delays on the payment of damages or costs the claimant will be able to exit the process and claim further costs.

 Timely payment of costs would be a welcome improvement on the current system, especially with the stage one costs being paid within 25 working days of the Claim Notification Form (CNF).

 Stage three allows an oral hearing or, if both parties agree, a paper hearing on quantum before a district judge.
 A stage three claim form is issued, after which further offers can be made and the claim can still settle, but importantly it is only the defendant’s stage two settlement pack offer that will need to be beaten.
-The parties’ last stage two offers will go to the court in sealed envelopes and Part 36 rules will apply, so that if the claimant beats the defendant’s last offer he will recover a 100 per cent success fee on the £500/250 stage three costs (and 12.5 per cent on the stage one and two costs).
+The parties’ last stage two offers will go to the court in sealed envelopes and Part 36 rules will apply so that if the claimant beats the defendant’s last offer he will recover a 100 per cent success fee on the £500/250 stage three costs (and 12.5 per cent on the stage one and two costs).
 If not, he must pay the defendant’s stage three costs plus a 100 per cent uplift to defendants on a CFA.
 He will therefore need ATE insurance if he does not have alternative funding and the MoJ has accepted the need for ATE insurance for the claims process (although it remains to be seen what effect the reduced costs exposure will have on premiums).

 The Rules Committee is drafting the necessary amendments to Part 36.
-They should include enhanced damages as well as costs for beating a defendant offer to reward a claimant for beating an inadequate offer.
+They should include enhanced damages as well as costs for beating a defendant’s offer to reward a claimant for beating an inadequate offer.

 The stage three procedure should deliver final hearings much quicker than under the current Part 7 procedure.
 If defendants continue to calibrate their quantum software too low it may suit claimants and their lawyers to maximise the claim by embracing stage three.